Javaabu/forms/docs/basic-usage/accordion.md

 - `name` - (Required) Name of the item.
 This will be used for the collpase id.
 - `parent` - (Required) CSS id of the parent accordion.
 - `title` - Title for the item.
 Title can be passed through the `header` slot as well if HTML content is needed in the title.
+- `content` - Content for the item.
+Content can be passed through the main slot as well if HTML content is needed.
 - `show` - Whether to have the item open or not
 - `framework` - Which css framework to use.